pnp/powerfx-samples/.github/ISSUE_TEMPLATE/question.md

 - Include sufficient details and context.
 - If you have multiple questions please submit them separately so we can track resolution.
 - Screenshots are always helpful (just paste any images right here in the question)
-- If you're trying to start a conversation on a topic, consider using [Discussions](https://github.com/pnp/sp-dev-fx-webparts/discussions).
+- If you're trying to start a conversation on a topic, consider using [Discussions](https://github.com/pnp/powerfx-samples/discussions).
 We want to close every issue as quickly as possible, but discussions are intended for longer conversations.

 DELETE EVERYTHING ABOVE AFTER READING - THANKS!

-## Sample (which sample are you talking about)
+## Sample (which sample function are you talking about)

 > Questions without a sample name will be rejected automatically
 >